-The Campbellford/Seymour Community Foundation was incorporated on January 23, 2001 under the laws of Canada as a corporation without share capital, and registered as a charitable organization under the Income Tax Act on the same date.
+The Community Foundation of Campbellford/Seymour and Northumberland was incorporated on January 23, 2001 under the laws of Canada as a corporation without share capital, and registered as a charitable organization under the Income Tax Act on the same date.
 The Foundation was continued under the Canada Not-for-profit Corporations Act on October 8, 2014.
 The Foundation provides grants within the Campbellford/Seymour area to support educational programs, promote and advance social and health programs, support and advance awareness of community and local heritage traditions, support innovative approaches to community based management and stewardship of land, natural resources and the environment, and support other complementary purposes of a charitable nature.